rafie/arm-xbuild/README.md

 docker pull docker pull project31/aarch64-alpine-qemu
 ```

+Now you can start using it, or you can read on if you want to build it yourself.

 ## Static aarch64 qemu binary

 Feel free to skip this if you don't want to build your own qemu as a static qemu binary is already provided in the bin directory.
 This binary emulates a aarch64 architure while running on x86.
 To build it, we added a build script in the qemu directory.
 This script is meant to be executed inside a debian container, so use